mayanksethi31/Text---Annotating-System-for-speech-transcriptions/README.md

 # Text-Annotating System for Speech Transcriptions
-Final Project Submission for Info 202
+Final Project Submission for INFO 202: Information Organization and Retrieval.